akshayrao96/t4-cicd/dev-docs/reports/weekly/weekly-report-2024-10-08.md

 - Akshay : Team meetings tend to clarify a lot of confusion surrounding the design.
 - Chin : Narrowed down the scope of tasks when realized the assigned task is too big for one week.
+- Peihsuan: Implement basic functionality for cloning repositories and finding and parsing YAML files.

 # What did not work this week?